Pakequis/Chaos_papagali/README.md

 In addition to being annoying with its random vibrations, the Chaos Papagali also has the function of only operating in the dark for maximum inconvenience.

-Image of a parrot (Papagali in Romanian) generated with AI, because I don't have the gift for drawing...

 ## Demo video:
 [![Chaos Papagali demo video](https://img.youtube.com/vi/ZlEl3M0w8CY/0.jpg)](https://www.youtube.com/watch?v=ZlEl3M0w8CY)